merlin.algorithms.layer module

 These object could be quite useful to access metadata like the number of photons, modes and measurement_strategy behind the output tensors.
 For example, a better access to specific

 states is available with StateVector and ProbabilityDistribution by indexing the desired state.
-The objects also have an interoperability
+The objects are interoperable with Perceval, enabling seamless interaction between the two libraries.

 For more information on the typed output capabilities, follow the following links: